percona/pmm/docs/concepts/services-mysql.md

 log_slow_slave_statements=ON
 ```

-**NOTE**: This may affect the quality of monitoring data gathered by
+!!! caution

-Query Analytics.
+    This may affect the quality of monitoring data gathered by Query Analytics.

 ## Creating a MySQL User Account for PMM